roackb2/j2s/README.md

 # j2s

+> NOTE: since version 2.0.0, you have to use `new J2s().controller` to get the koa router instance. the J2S constructor will no longer return controller instance anymore.

 JSON to SQL, build RESTful API server on the fly, which accepts JSON describing SQL query statements, and do CRUD accordingly, with configurable access control & pluggable middlewares.

 * Tired of creating API every time that front-end requires new feature?